 Adept Tutoring

-My team and I tutor online via Zoom using my own carefully developed structured literacy programme that caters specifically to dyslexic, dysgraphic and dyscalculic students.
+Sophie and I tutor online via Zoom using my own carefully developed structured literacy programme that caters specifically to dyslexic and dysgraphic students.
+Read about the programme elements below.

-Currently, we are not accepting new students for maths tuition but my NZ-curriculum mathematics programme is available here.
+Unfortunately, we are not currently accepting new students for maths tuition but my NZ-curriculum mathematics programme is available here.

 Lucy Patston